Download ReadSmart for free

 I'm preparing for IELTS / TOEIC.
 Does the app support that?

-Yes.
-There are dedicated programs for IELTS Academic (Band 5.0–9.0) and TOEIC (450–945 points), with difficulty comparable to real exams.
+Yes — there are dedicated programs for IELTS Academic (Band 5.0–9.0) and TOEIC (450–945 points), with difficulty matching the real exam, plus vocabulary and collocations in true exam contexts.

 Is my personal data safe?